rthomasv3/GaldrPOC/README.md

 }
 ```

-Any class tagged with the `[Command]` attribute in the configured command namespace will automatically be detected and added for use on the frontend.
+Any method tagged with the `[Command]` attribute in the configured command namespace will automatically be detected and added for use on the frontend.
 The attribute optionally takes in a command name (it uses the method name by default).

 ```cs
 [Command]